Boson features in STM spectra of cuprate superconductors: Weak-coupling phenomenology: Fitting Scheme for the Experimental Boson Feature

 The fitted parameters are given in Table~\ref{tab:bothfitresults}; the fit (Fig.~\ref{fig:bothfits}) is \emph{fairly good} in its energy window. \SAVE{The fit procedure used the {\tt FindFit} function of the {\tt Mathematica} software package.}

-We note that, based on the data from which Fig.~\ref{fig:Jinhoplot} is drawn, Ref.~\cite{Jinho} identified the bosonic mode energy as $52 \pm 8$ meV, using the inflection point before the hump, so our result of $\sim 56$ meV (fitting just one \emph{typical} spectrum) is in agreement with them. \LATER{(STILL Want an error bar on the 80 meV)} The quasiparticle damping \SAVE{(assumed independent of energy within the fit window)} was $\eta_\bos \approx 11 \text{meV}$.
-Thus $\eta /E(\kvec)\approx \eta/E_\bos \approx 0.11 \ll 1$ in the $E_\bos$ fit window, verifying the criterion for the Bogoliubov quasiparticles to be well-defined.
+We note that, based on the data from which Fig.~\ref{fig:Jinhoplot} is drawn, Ref.~\cite{Jinho} identified the bosonic mode energy as $52 \pm 8$ meV, using the inflection point before the hump, so our result of $56 \pm 1$ meV (fitting just one \emph{typical} spectrum) is in agreement with them. \SAVE{(In earlier drafts, we had the wrong sign on the self-energies which let us to think the boson frequency was after the hump, and we thought there was a discrepancy in the frequencies.
+In the corrected version, the boson frequency is indeed before the hump (in agreement with J. Lee et al).} The quasiparticle damping \SAVE{(assumed independent of energy within the fit window)} was $\eta_\bos \approx 11 \text{meV}$.
+Thus $\eta(\kvec)/E(\kvec)\approx \eta_\bos/E_\bos \approx 0.11 \ll 1$ in the $E_\bos$ fit window, verifying the criterion for the Bogoliubov quasiparticles to be well-defined.

 A dimensionless measure of coupling strength is the the ratio of the logarithmic factors $f(z)$ in the boson feature [Eq.~\eqref{eq:bosonfit}] and coherence peak [Eq.~\eqref{eq:cohfit}]:

 using the numerical value $|I(E_\bos + i \eta_\bos)| = 8.7\times 10^{-4}$ meV$^{-2}$, validating our weak-coupling assumption. \SAVE{It will be asked, what is the relation of this to the standard kinds of dimensionless couplings.
 These are $\lambda\equiv 3\int d\omega \alpha^2 F(\omega)/\omega$ in strong-coupling theory, or $\lambda = {\cal N}(0) |V|$ in BCS theory.
 I actually remembered the BCS version as $\lambda \propto g^2 {\cal N}(0)/\Omega_0$ but maybe there is no formal definition of the coefficient there.
 Anyhow, it will be noticed that $I(\Ew) \propto {\cal N}(\epsilon)$.
 [I am glossing over just what energy is the argument of $\cal N()$, it's obviously a range of energies in the integral.]
 But if we probe more deeply, using a contour integral over $z$ for energy, and taking the limit of small $\Delta_0$, it seems we get $I(\Ew) \sim \Delta_0^2 {\cal N}(0) /\Ew^3$.
 So long as $\Delta_0$ and $\Omega_0$ are similar in magnitude, we could write that as $I(\Ew) \sim {\cal N}(0) /E_I$, where $E_I$ is an energy the order of $\Delta_0$ and $\Omega_0$.}